abiflynn/data_analysis_python/README.md

 - Are they a new company?
 Trying to acquire the customer base

 Missing Information:
 - Profits / Cost Price / Margins
-Although we can see peak in revenue we are unaware on how discounts are impacting company profits.
+  - Although we can see peak in revenue we are unaware on how discounts are impacting company profits.

 - Customer Information
-We do not have customer information therefore we cannot see if they are returning or being driven to the site with discounts.
+  - We do not have customer information therefore we cannot see if they are returning or being driven to the site with discounts.

 Data Collection Improvements:

-- Prices
-To be rejected if entered incorrectly (with two decimals)
+- Prices : To be rejected if entered incorrectly (with two decimals)
-- Remove/ Reject Duplicates
-When updating product-portfolio
+- Remove/ Reject Duplicates: When updating product-portfolio
-- Datetime-Format
-Automatically import date-inputs as datetime-format
+- Datetime-Format: Automatically import date-inputs as datetime-format
-- Column Names
-Columns to have the same name if they contain the same information
+- Column Names: Columns to have the same name if they contain the same information
-- Database
-Data to be in a Database not in 4 CSV files
+- Database: Data to be in a Database not in 4 CSV files

 **2.2.2 It is Beneficial to Discount Products?**